 - Advance the understanding of digital health literacy and of how it can be used to improve health outcomes.

-The project will assess the impact of an improved digital health literacy on groups with very diverse features in terms of social, cultural background, level of digital literacy and health literacy:
+The project assessed the impact of an improved digital health literacy on groups with very diverse features in terms of social, cultural background, level of digital literacy and health literacy:

 - children (aged from 6 to 11 years)

 - adolescents (aged from 12 to 18 years)